project-bitmark/bitmark/README.md

 Our aim is to create a relatively stable, user focussed, crypto currency which refines and implements maturing innovations from the crypto currency sector.

 * [The Bitmark Project - Documentation and Plan](https://github.com/coinsolidation/bitmark/wiki)
+*

-## SOURCE CODE IS UNDER DEVELOPMENT, TESTNET ONLY!
+## SOURCE CODE IS UNDER DEVELOPMENT

 ### Current status
- * based on bitcoin 0.9.2.1, scrypt support added
- * block chain configured
- * testnet working, internal mining
+ * fully working with temporary chains *all chains will be wiped before release*
- * needs a dedicated server for main test node!
+ * desperately require a dedicated server so we can launch Bitmark

 ### Building
- * only tested bitmarkd and bitmark-cli on various linux distributions
+ * Tested bitmark-qt, bitmarkd and bitmark-cli on various linux distributions
  * check doc/build-* for details on how to build (same as bitcoin, different to alts based on old codebases)

 ### Testing